filiph-r/Distributed_queens/README.md

 ● stop - Stops the node.
 Another node will continue where this node left off.
 There is one node to which the remaining work gets allocated.<br>

+# Node message documentation
+The [documetation](https://github.com/ArtisticCodr/Distributed_queens/blob/master/Documentation%20(Serbian)/KiDS%20Dokumentacija.pdf) taht states the behaviour and messages of the nodes written in serbian.

 # Note
-This Project was written as a part of the course "Concurrent and Distributed Systems" at The Faculty Of Computer Science in Belgrade
+This Project was written as a part of the course "Concurrent and Distributed Systems" at The Faculty Of Computer Science in Belgrade.

 # Contributed
 Filip Hadzi-Ristic<br>